Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Kinetic conflict-free colorings

 Now we place $\Omega(n)$ of these gadgets in two groups and for simplicity assume a gadget has width of 1.
 The gadgets in the first group are spaced with distance 2 between them, so a gadget from the second group can fit between any two consecutive gadgets.
 In the second group the gadgets are spaced with distance $3n$ between them, so that all gadgets of the first group fit between them.
 All gadgets of the first group then move at the same speed, starting somewhere to the left of the second group and moving to the right.
 The gadgets of the second group remain stationary.
 These motions ensure that each gadget of first group will cross each gadget of the second group, generating $\Omega(n^2)$ crossing events, each of which results in at least one recoloring by Lemma~\ref{lem:kin-gadget}.

-\begin{theorem} For any $n>0$, there is a set of $8n$ intervals, each of which is either stationary or moves with unit speed to the right, so that at least $n^2$ recolorings are required to maintain a conflict-free coloring at all times. \end{theorem}
+\begin{theorem} For any $n>0$, there is a set of $8n$ intervals, each of which is either stationary or moves with unit speed to the right, so that when coloring the intervals using four colors at least $n^2$ recolorings are required to maintain a conflict-free coloring. \end{theorem}